sift-stack/sift-grafana-datasource/README.md

 #### Grouping

-By default, data is grouped by Channel and Run.
-To combine data from multiple Runs into a single trace, select "Combine Runs".
+By default, data is combined from multiple Runs into a single trace.
+To group by Channel and Run , uncheck "Combine Runs".

 #### Asset Query Variables